What is a Stock Market Crash?

 How to Prevent a Stock Market Crash

-During stock market crises, panicked stockholders tend to sell their assets to cushion them from losses.
-Several safeguards are in place to curb heavy losses that suffice due to panic trading.
-Some of the responses include the following:
+During stock market crises, panicked stockholders tend to panic sell their assets to cushion themselves from further losses.
+Several stock market safeguards are in place to curb heavy losses that occur due to panic trading.
+Some of the actions include the following:

 1. Circuit Breakers

-Current guidelines by the U.S. Securities and Exchange Commission (SEC) mandate market-wide a 15-minute pause on all stocks traded in the U.S. in hopes the market will calm.
-The circuit-breaker approach is rendered effective if the S&P 500 falls more than 7% before 3:45 p.m.
+Current guidelines by the U.S. Securities and Exchange Commission (SEC) mandate market-wide a 15-minute pause in trading in certain situations, in the hopes the market will calm.
+The circuit-breaker activates when the S&P 500 falls more than 7% at any time before 3:45 p.m.
 EST.